 The movement of the float on the waves causes the wings on the sub to engage and release, which propels the vehicle.
 The solar panels attached to the float power the communication and navigation devices and scientific instrument packages.
 Data about navigation and power status are sent to land periodically via satellite.

 The echosounder, developed by BioSonics, is attached to the sub with another umbilical and towed by the Wave Glider.
 The echosounder sends sound waves down into the ocean.
 When the sound hits an object that has different acoustic properties than seawater, such as a school of fish, it bounces back.
 The sound signals received by the echosounder are called backscattered acoustic data.
 These data are collected and stored on the echosounder for further analysis when the vehicle is recovered, and are used to assess population levels of fish species.
 A portion of the collected acoustic data is sent to land-based stations in almost real time via satellite.
 Scientists and engineers on land use this data to monitor the performance of the echosounder.
+Initial tests are successful

 Hufnagle and Chu traveled to the Liquid Robotics test center in Kona, Hawaii in September 2012 to test the integrated Wave Glider-echosounder.
 They deployed the integrated unit off of Kona several times.
 Analysis of the navigational data found that the Wave Glider and echosounder functioned satisfactorily.
-Most importantly, they were able to identify different aggregations (groups) of fish, showing that this technology could be successfully incorporated into larger fishery surveys.
+Most importantly, they were able to identify different groups of fish, showing that this technology could be successfully incorporated into larger fishery surveys.

-Because the Wave Glider can be deployed for long durations and operated from shore, it offers a more economical approach to supplement fisheries survey data, while using the same acoustic technology deployed from manned vessels.
+Since the Wave Glider can be deployed for long durations and operated from shore, it offers a more economical approach to supplement fisheries survey data, while using the same acoustic technology deployed from manned vessels.